Autodesk acquires Spacemaker for $240 million to boost AI development for designers

 Founded in 2016, Spacemaker targets landowners and developers who are in the earliest stages of conceiving their projects.
 The platform uses several layers of technology, including AI and machine learning, to quickly optimize a project around a wide range of categories, such as space use, environmental impact, sound, and mixes between commercial and residential.

 The platform analyzes large swaths of data, including zoning information, lighting, and occupancy requirements, and then generates options.
-As participants change parameters and constraints, they can almost instantly see how it impacts the overall plan.
-And a much wider range of participants can be involved from the start, including the owners, but also architects, engineers, and even local regulators.
+As participants change parameters and constraints, they can almost instantly see the impact on the overall plan.
+And a much wider range of participants can be involved from the start, including the owners, architects, engineers, and even local regulators.

 “Collaboration is really needed in order to get good results,” Spacemaker CEO Håvard Haukeland said.
 “Today, you have this linear process where the designer comes up with a proposal and an engineer needs to check it.
 But then you get this very slow process.”

-Haukeland founded the company with CTO Carl Christensen and Chair Anders Kvale with the mission of massively improving urban planning as quickly as possible.
+Haukeland founded the company with CTO Carl Christensen and chair Anders Kvale with the mission of improving urban planning as quickly as possible.

-Spacemaker founders: CEO Håvard Haukeland (center), flanked by CTO Carl Christensen (left) and board chair Anders Kvale[/caption]

 “The population growth in the world is huge, and everyone’s moving to cities,” Christensen said.
 “We’re building something like a city the size of Paris each week.
-That’s going on right now, and it will go on for the foreseeable future for the next 20 to 30 years.
-And that means that every project that’s built today that is non-optimal, that’s kind of an opportunity missed, for changing the world.
+That’s going on right now, and it will go on for the foreseeable future, for the next 20 to 30 years.
+And that means that every project that’s built today that is non-optimal, that’s kind of an opportunity missed for changing the world.
 And it will be there for decades.”

 Spacemaker raised a $25 million round of venture capital last year, led by Atomico and Northzone.
 With the acquisition announcement, Northzone partner Michiel Kotting said Autodesk should help Spacemaker reach a far greater audience.